dcrommie/walbrook/src/markdown-pages/about.md

   Management before joining the Swiss wealth manager Julius Baer in 2015 as an Executive Director in the London office.
-lifedescription: Damien is Treasurer and Board Member of The Lab Network, an Australian not-for-profit supporting neurodiverse young people with an interest in technology.
+lifedescription: Damien is Treasurer and Board Member of The Lab Network, an Australian not-for-profit supporting neurodivergent young people with an interest in technology.
 He was previously a founding trustee of Akwaaba, a London-based charity supporting refugees, asylum seekers and other migrants.
   He now lives in Melbourne with his wife and two sons.